 In qualitative accounting research (and in this paper) theories can be considered as 'ways of seeing' that enable researchers to theorize about a given setting (see Llewelyn, 2003; Ahrens and Chapman, 2006; Vaivio, 2008).
 Llewelyn (2003) argues that ways of seeing are not limited to grand theory (based on generic behaviours and structures) but can take a variety of forms from conceptual tools to ideas.
 These can be used to theorize at different levels including not only by general theorization of context-specific practices and enduring structures, but also by using metaphor and differentiation to understand social processes and action at the micro-level.
-In addition, Llewelyn (2003) notes that the usefulness of theory that has limited ability to explain emerging data, is possible and even preferable.
+In addition, Llewelyn (2003) notes that the usefulness of theory should be based on criteria of utility rather than truth.
+The possibility of challenging theory that has limited ability to explain emerging data, is possible and even preferable.
 Others go further indicating that, in addition to scepticism towards the theories that inform their research, accounting researchers should explicitly aim to engage in theory development (Richardson, 2012).